Linux Chgrp Command for Beginners (5 Examples)

 But before we do that, it's worth mentioning that all examples and instructions mentioned in this tutorial have been tested on Ubuntu 22.04.

 Linux chgrp command

 As you have already understood by now, if the requirement is to only change the group of a file or directory, then you can use chgrp instead of chown.
 The tool provides several command line options that you can use in different situations.
 Here's the generic syntax of chgrp:

 chgrp [OPTION]...
 GROUP FILE...

 The following Q&A-type examples should make the chgrp command more clear.

 Q1.
-How to change group of file/directory using chgrp
+How to change the group of file/directory using chgrp

 The basic usage of the chgrp command is very easy.
 Suppose you want to change the group of a file 'file1' whose current group is 'himanshu'.
 The requirement is to change the group ownership to 'root.'
 Here's the command we need to run in this case:

 Depending upon your current level of privileges, you may want to run the above command with 'sudo' (not sure what 'sudo' is, read this).